Aeyocca/aeyocca.github.io/_Fantasy_Football/2022-09-27-Covidiots_W3.md

 ## Waiver wire / trades

 The most expensive add of the week was Romeo Doubs ($12) who went to Jesus Christ Superstars without competition.
 Red Solo Kupp shelled out $7 for the chance at the defense facing Brian Hoyer (GB).
+BCLR bid $3 on Greg Dortch but they set priorities to end up with Chase Edmonds instead.
+Dortch went to the Weiners for $1 because Cody doesn't know how to manage so no free transactions.

 There was a single trade last week, with the Weiners finally moving their accidental 9th round pick.